JoC00/Mail/Home.md

     A brief introduction to Antwort, template organization and how to use.

 * [Antwort Version 1.0 Release](https://github.com/InterNations/antwort/wiki/Version-1.0-Changes)
-   An explanation of emai rendering changes on Android 4.3+ that prompted a complete code rewrite.
+   An explanation of email rendering changes on Android 4.3+ that prompted a complete code rewrite.

 #### Transforming Columns to Rows